lukehutch/serverx/README.md

 before being inserted into the HTML template.
 (The exception is if a field's type is itself `TemplateModel`, which causes that field to [itself be rendered as a template](#rendering-nested-html-templates).)

-A `TemplateModel` class should generally have a default HTML template, which can be specified either by including a field `public static final String _template` in the `TemplateModel` implementation itself, or by adding a `.html` file with the same name as the `TemplateModel` implementation, in the same package (`datetoday/DateToday.html` for the example above).
+A `TemplateModel` class should generally have a default HTML template, which can be specified either by including a field `public static final String _template` in the `TemplateModel` implementation itself, or by adding a file with the extension `.html` and the same name as the `TemplateModel` implementation in the same package (i.e. `datetoday/DateToday.html` for the class `datetoday.DateToday`).

 If the value of any field (e.g. `x`) is `null`, any use of the corresponding template parameter (e.g. `{{x}}`) will be replaced with the empty string (i.e. to not include a template parameter, set the corresponding field to